 There’s no single director I can credit more with fostering my interest in cinema than Christopher Nolan.
-Inception released around the time that I began to take a more analytical approach to cinema, with an eye to a potential career path, and it had a huge impact on me.
-It was really unlike anything I’d seen before; it’s no wonder, therefore, that my own drafts sometimes buckle under the weight of a high-concept premise.
+I was ten when I first saw Inception and it’s had a major impact on my cinema: it’s no wonder that my own drafts sometimes buckle under the weight of a high-concept premise.
 Inception follows Dom Cobb – an ‘extractor’ who infiltrates the dreams of his targets to steal information from their subconscious.
 His abilities have made him valued goods in the world of corporate espionage, but have also cost him everything he loves.
 Cobb is offered a chance at redemption when he’s presented with a seemingly impossible task: planting an idea rather than stealing one.
 Is Inception Nolan’s magnum opus?
 Maybe.
 It’s certainly a marvel of practical effects filmmaking: slick, well-acted, boasting a heady premise, all without skimping on its themes or characters.
 In the decade since Inception’s release, Nolan’s films have steadily grown in scope and ambition, from superhero action flick The Dark Knight Rises, to sci-fi epic Interstellar, and more recently, 2017’s taut war thriller Dunkirk.
 These films all have their own merits, but none quite reach the lofty heights of Inception – in my belief, Nolan’s last masterpiece.

 Post-Inception, Nolan’s filmography is characterised by extravagant, even operatic scale.
 Rises and Interstellar both exceed the 160-minute mark, trading the tight, quippy dialogue of Nolan’s 2000’s back catalogue for lengthy speeches – Matt Damon’s diatribe about survival instincts lasts nearly ten minutes in Interstellar.
 Mike D’Angelo voiced similar disquiet in his review of The Dark Knight Rises: “Nolan’s increasing trend toward gigantism concerns me—spectacle is not his forte.”
-What is consistent, however, are the set-pieces, which remain as impressive as ever – particularly Interstellar’s docking sequence or the plane heist from the opening of The Dark Knight Rises.
-But while their counterparts in Inception or The Dark Knight (the former’s rotating hallway is a personal highlight) would both impress and immerse, Rises and Interstellar simply impress – on a technical level more than anything else; although only Nolan could fall short by just impressing.
+What is consistent, however, are the set-pieces, which remain as impressive as ever – particularly Interstellar’s docking sequence or the plane heist from the opening of Rises.
+But while their counterparts in Inception or The Dark Knight (the former’s rotating hallway is a personal highlight) would both impress and immerse, Rises and Interstellar simply impress – technically more than anything else; although only Christopher Nolan could fall short by just impressing.
 The fantasy concepts in these later entries read more like vehicles for action sequences than to introduce an innovative way of telling a story – like Inception or Memento did.